mathew-fleisch/HTML-Injector/README.md

 - Open one document to be templatized and start to identify the common code that can be isolated (global css files, event specific css files, navigation, footer, etc)

-- Cut and paste each section into a new file (as long as it doesn’t exist already) into the “includes” directory wrapping the first and last lines of the new files with:
+- Cut and paste each section into a new file (as long as it doesn't exist already) into the "includes" directory wrapping the first and last lines of the new files with:

 ```
      <!-- BLACKHATINCLUDE | sourceStart_file-name-without-extension -->